 The skies are too close.
 The auburn-haired woman watches them with darting eyes and a thundering heart.
 She looks to her peer.
 She would speak if not for the dry look on the younger woman’s face.

 A scrawny tumble of tattoed limbs emerges from the hut’s black mouth.
-Quick grey eyes under a tangle of leave-strewn brown hair.
+Quick grey eyes under a tangle of leaf-strewn brown hair.
 The noblewomen are pale.
 The witch, where her natural flesh can still be found beneath furs, linens, and tangled charms, looks alien to the kiss of the sun.

 The auburn-haired woman clears her throat.
 Swings down from her restive horse.
 She approaches the figure that leans towards her like an eager crow.
 Still there is no wind, no bird’s call, no stag’s foot upon a branch.
 The shiftless clouds loom.
 She holds forth the icon of eleven points woven together from tendrils crafted of a metal so pale and reflective that when she turns it the wrong way, it becomes a hollow mass of shapes channeling the grey skies.